TVW Design Gym - Service Design for Social Impact

 Let us deconstruct this.

 One company Kevin Starr worked with is called Earth Enable.
 The co-founders met in their early 20s doing service work as teachers in Rwanda.
-One major problem they noticed was a limited attendance.
-There were various reasons for this, but the number one cause was illness from parasites.
-So, they began to explore how they could help.
+One major problem they noticed was limited attendance.
+There were various reasons for this, but the primary cause was illness caused by parasites.
+So, they began to explore ways to help.

 The answer came through installing floors.
-But this was a big task/challenge to take on.
+However, this was a significant task to undertake.

 Going into breakout groups, the participants took this information to explore/deep dive into the website of Earth Enable to see their design for impact.